arthursaunier/Synth/README.md

 - :heavy_check_mark: StupidBox
     - (messy directory but everything is there)
     - Distortion module based on StupidBox stompbox design.
-    - Vactrol CV to control distortion (doesn't work great for now, might be a vactrol problem or schematic problem)
+    - Vactrol CV to control distortion

 ### Filters: